jinyangustc/event_detection/README.md

 ## FAQ

 ### Why 2-combinations?
-The reason of using 2-combinations is that 2-combinations of words provides a large enough space to de-multiplex different instances of same type of events.
+The reason of using 2-combinations is that 2-combinations of words provides a large enough space to de-multiplex different instances of the same type of events, e.g., different car accidents.
 In English, there are about 3000 commonly used words, which is able to cover 95% of common texts.
 If we use single keywords, the number of events in a time window might exceed the number of words that we have, which means many events cannot be distinguished from each other.
 If we use 2-combinations of the words, then we have 10^6 combinations which should be sufficient to cover most use cases.
 On the other hand, the computation time increases as the increase of number of combinations.
-Therefore, k-combinations where k > 2 might be too slow in practice. time increases as the increase of number of combinations.
 Therefore, k-combinations where k > 2 might be too slow in practice.